leon-mirai/chatapp/README.md

 - **ChannelService**: Handles channel-related actions like creating, managing, and retrieving channels.
 - **UserService**: Handles user-related actions like creating, updating, and retrieving user information.
 - **IdService**: Generates unique IDs for entities.
 - **AuthGuard**: Protects routes from unauthorised users by checking if a valid user is logged in.
+This works by implementing AuthGuard onto specific routes.

 ### Models